openPMD/openPMD-standard/CONTRIBUTING.md

 version, or a later one.)

-- **Pull requests:** Once an issue is well-understood and a clear solution emerges, anyone can volunteer to implement it in the text of the standard.
-This is done by creating a pull request (see below for more details on how to create a pull request).
+- **Pull requests:** Once an issue is well-understood and a clear solution emerges, anyone can volunteer (via a comment in the issue) to implement it in the text of the standard.
+This is then done by creating a pull request (see below for more details on how to create a pull request).
 Pull requests are then reviewed by the community, and eventually merged by the openPMD maintainers (@ax3l and @RemiLehe) into the `upcoming-*` branch (where `*` is replaced by the number of the next upcoming